-For returns due July 1, 1986, through December 31, 1993, the interest rate is 9 percent per year.
+For returns due on or after July 1, 1986, and on or before December 31, 1993, the interest rate is 9 percent per year.
 For returns due prior to July 1, 1986, contact us and we will provide you with the rates that were in effect at that time.
 Interest is calculated on tax from the day after the original due date of the return through the date you pay the tax.
 Interest is calculated on penalty from the date of notification of the penalty until you pay the penalty.

 We pay interest on overpayments and charge interest on underpayments at the same rate.

-It is to your advantage to pay the tax as soon as possible, rather than waiting for a notice and demand for payment, since interest begins to accrue from the day after the due date of the original return.
+It is to your advantage to pay the tax you owe as soon as possible, rather than waiting for a notice and demand for payment, since interest begins to accrue from the day after the due date of the original return.

-Note: For more information, refer to Publication 103, Uniform Penalties and Interest.
-To receive a copy of this publication, see "What if I need additional assistance?" for our phone numbers and addresses.
+Note: For more information, see Publication 103, Uniform Penalties and Interest.
+To receive a copy of this publication, see "What if I need additional assistance or forms?" for our phone numbers and addresses.